Higashiosaka Osaka, Japan Travel Guide

 Ambulance/Fire: Dial 119

-The Japan The National tourist office Organization (JNTO) provides resources, including lists of medical institutions with English-personnel who speak.
+The Japan The National tourist office Organization (JNTO) provides resources, including lists of medical institutions in English-speaking staff.

 JNTO Hotline: 050-3816-2787 (24/7, English, Chinese, Korean)